MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Enhance queries with Quick fix

-Quick fix is relevant for three main scenarios: to apply suggestions or warnings, to extract a value into a variable, and to define functions before their use.
+Quick fix is relevant for three main scenarios: to fix the query based on a suggestion or warning, to extract a value into a variable, and to define functions before their use.

 To use quick fix: